I-League 2018-19: Alejandro Menendez - East Bengal made just one mistake against Real Kashmir | Goal.com

 "We are working hard every day and in the last five

-Real Kashmir head coach David Robertson sees his team climb to the top spot with 18 points.
+Real Kashmir head coach David Robertson is hoping that 18 points is enough for his team to avoid relegation.
 "Our first aim is to avoid relegation.
 Maybe 18 points on the board

 Analysing his team's performance, he added, " We didn't keep possession.
 Coming here is a big challenge for the team.
 Happy with the one point earned.